arungudelli/angularjswiki/content/en/fontawesome/fa-hand-holding-medical.md

-## Change Hand Holding Medical icon size
+## Change fa-hand-holding-medical icon size
-To increase Hand Holding Medical font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-hand-holding-medical.
+To increase fa-hand-holding-medical font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-hand-holding-medical.

 Increase in icon size will be relative to their parent container.